Learning Structural Representations for Recipe Generation and Food Retrieval: Experiments

 \subsubsection{Recipe generation}

 \textbf{Language generation performance.} We show the performance of SGN for recipe generation against the baselines in Table \ref{tab:main}.
 In both baseline settings, our proposed method SGN outperforms the baselines across all metrics.
 In the method of non-pretrained model, SGN achieves a BLEU score more than $9.00$, which is about $25\%$ higher than the current state-of-the-art method.
 Here we directly concatenate the image and text features.
 To compare the impact of different image-text features fusion methods, we also give results of TIRG \cite{vo2019composing} and VAL \cite{chen2020image}.
-Specifically, TIRG adopts an LSTM and a ResNet-17 CNN to encode the text and the images respectively, then with the gating and residual connections the image-text fused features can be obtained.
-In VAL \cite{chen2020image}, Chen et al. use an LSTM and a ResNet-50 to get the text and image features respectively.
+Specifically, TIRG \cite{vo2019composing} adopts an LSTM and a ResNet CNN to encode the text and the images respectively, then with the gating and residual connections the image-text fused features can be obtained.
+In VAL \cite{chen2020image}, Chen et al. also use an LSTM and a ResNet-50 to get the text and image features respectively.
 They feed the concatenation of the image and text features into the transformer, where the concatenated features are further processed with the attention mechanism to produce the fused features.
-We observe there is a margin between the performance of TIRG and VAL, since TIRG uses a relatively weaker image encoder, and VAL has more model weights.
+We observe there is a margin between the performance of TIRG and VAL, since VAL use the composite transformers that are plugged into different convolution layers to compose the vision and language contents, obtaining more fine-grained features than TIRG.

 When we shift to the pretrained model method \cite{devlin2018bert}, we can see that the pretrained language model gets comparable results as ``TIRG + SGN" model.
 We also show the ablative results of models trained without ingredient (ingr) and image features respectively, where we observe the ingredient features help more on the generation results.
 When incrementally adding SGN to the pretrained model, the performance of SGN is significantly superior to all the baselines by a substantial margin.
 Although we only use the concatenation method to fuse the image and text features, we utilize the pretrained BERT model to extract the text features, which gives better results than ``VAL + SGN".
 This may indicate the significance of the pretrained language model.
 On the whole, the efficacy of SGN is shown to be very promising, outperforming the state-of-the-art method across different metrics consistently.